AJAX Request Handler with PHP

 } else {

-// status is true if everything is fine
+// Return a successful JSON response if everything is fine

 }